 Héctor Francisco Medina Abarca

 Héctor has completed his undergraduate degree in integrative genomic sciences at UNAM, Mexico, with an internship in our Lab.
-He is now a graduate student in the Harvard Systems Biology PhD program and is now a postdoctoral fellow in our Lab.
+He did his PhD in the Harvard Systems Biology PhD program and is now a postdoctoral fellow in our Lab.
 Héctor is using Kappa to model combinatorial scaffolding in signaling systems and made significant contributions to the maturation of the Kappa framework.